 Telephone (not including cellular) and Cable Television: Utility tax relief is available in the form of a “reimbursement” for taxes paid for a single residential telephone landline and for basic cable television services only.
 Applications for this “reimbursement” are not processed until the end of the year for taxes paid during the year.
 Reimbursement checks will be mailed out by mid-February.

 In 2015, 53 Burien households participated in the program and received an average reimbursement of $40.
 Below is a link to a copy of the application and guidelines.
-The application is due by mid-December each year.
+The application for 2016/2017 is due December 29, 2016.

 2016-2017 Utility tax relief application packet.